Code Generator Configuration

 username

-• Description: The username for database connection, used for authentication.
+- Description: The username for the database connection, used for authentication.

 password

-• Description: The password for database connection, used for authentication.
+- Description: The password for the database connection, used for authentication.

 Example Configuration

-In this example, we have configured a data source for a MySQL database.
-We specified the database type, connection URL, username, password, and driver name.
-This information will be used to establish a connection to the database and retrieve table structure information to generate the corresponding Java code.
+In this example, we configure a data source for a MySQL database.
+We specify the database type, connection URL, username, password, and driver name.
+This information is used to establish a connection to the database and retrieve table structure information to generate the corresponding Java code.

-Database table configuration is used to define how database tables and fields are handled during code generation.
-Through strategy configuration, you can specify which tables to generate code for, how to name entity classes and fields, and whether to include specific annotations or attributes.
+Database table configuration defines how database tables and fields are handled during code generation.
+Through strategy configuration, you can specify which tables to generate code for, how to name entity classes and fields, and whether to include specific annotations or properties.

 isCapitalMode